Informo/specs/content/information-distribution/source.md

 description and the website provided in the parent source's `network.informo.source` event.

+Client implementations **must** consider a sub-source as holding the same [trust level](/trust-management/trust-level) as its parent source, and therefore **must** consider it at the same location in trust networks as its parent.

 ### Example

 Considering the example of an example website publishing news only in English,